Poincar\'e duality for loop spaces: Poincar e duality in Rabinowitz Floer homology

-These Rabinowitz Floer co/homology groups depend on the contact structure on $\Sigma$ (though no longer on the contact form) as well as the Liouville filling $V$ (up to Liouville homotopy).
-As in~\cite{CO} we do not indicate the filling in the notation; the filling will always be clear from the context.
+These Rabinowitz Floer co/homology groups depend on the contact structure on $\Sigma$ (though not on the contact form) as well as the Liouville filling $V$ (up to Liouville homotopy).
+As in~\cite{CO} we do not indicate the filling in the notation since it will always be clear from the context.